Invisible Middlemen Are Slowing Down American Health Care

 In the sea of America’s health-care system, pharmacy benefit managers tend to be seen as destructive leviathans.
 Invisible to everyday patients, PBMs lurk beneath health-insurance companies and swim through nearly every prescription-drug transaction.
 They squeeze rebates out of drug manufacturers, pass most—but not all—of those rebates on to health insurers, pay the pharmacy for the drugs, and collect payments from the insurer.
 In doing so, they subtly shape the currents of American health care.

 Because of their outsize influence, pretty much everyone in the health-care system who isn’t a PBM likes to blame PBMs for high drug prices.
 The fact that some of them own specialty pharmacies—like Express Scripts does with Accredo—has not done much to improve their image.
 Recently, policy makers have taken aim at PBMs in an attempt to rein in drug prices.
-Draft rules announced by the Department of Health and Human Services earlier this year, if finalized, would make it so that drug makers can no longer offer rebates to PBMs working for government insurance plans.
+Draft rules announced by the Department of Health and Human Services earlier this year, if finalized, would make it so that drugmakers can no longer offer rebates to PBMs working for government insurance plans.
 The Senate Finance Committee has also set its sights on PBMs, dragging them before the committee for the latest in a series of hearings that aim to get to the bottom of why Americans pay so much for their drugs.
 The heads of five PBMs will testify on Capitol Hill about high drug prices this week.

 Ted Okon, the executive director of the Community Oncology Alliance, a group of community-based cancer doctors, hates pharmacy benefit managers.
 COA is one of several doctors’ groups that accuse these middlemen of causing delays like the one Lear experienced and of driving up drug prices.
 Okon, whose group introduced me to Lear and the other patients and doctors in this article, claims that high prices are in PBMs’ financial interest: They get rebates from the drug companies and fees from pharmacies as a percentage of list prices, so the higher the drug’s price, the larger their payout.
 (PBMs have argued that their rebates don’t affect drug prices.)